 The coronavirus disease-2019 (COVID-19) pandemic continues, with several variants that cause significant damage to health and economies worldwide.
 The Reverse Transcription-Polymerase Chain Reaction (RT-PCR) test is the diagnostic system for COVID-19 with severe acute respiratory syndrome-coronavirus-2 (SARS-CoV-2) ribonucleic acid detected in a swab or saliva samples from the nose or throat from the patient.
-However, the sensitivity of RT-PCR may be low and the result may vary depending on the elapsed time.1 However, this is a costly procedure requiring manual sampling and a new test kit for each new patient.
+However, the sensitivity of RT-PCR may be low and the result may vary depending on the elapsed time.
+However, this is a costly procedure requiring manual sampling and a new test kit for each new patient.
 They also have problems with performance measures.
 In addition, it has been observed that the RT-PCR test can give a high rate of false negative results in the early stages of the disease.
 For this reason, computed tomography (CT) and X-ray methods have started to be used for the diagnosis of COVID-19 in the early stages of the disease.
-Since these methods require less contact with the infected patient, they carry less risk of transmission.2
+Since these methods require less contact with the infected patient, they carry less risk of transmission.
+Studies have proven that CT is a COVID-19 screening and diagnostic tool that complements the RT-PCR test.
+Based on the use of CT imaging in clinics and hospitals, disease classification from images needs to be performed with high accuracy.

 CT and X-ray, which are routine imaging tools for the diagnosis of pneumonia, are easy to perform and can provide rapid diagnosis.
 The ground-glass appearance and tissue changes seen in the lung are seen in almost all COVID-19 patients and can be easily recognized by CT and X-ray images.
 These features are also observed in patients with negative RT-PCR results but clinical symptoms.
 Especially for the diagnosis of COVID-19, CT and X-ray imaging are considered among the most effective methods.
-CT scanning is preferred over X-ray because of its versatility and 3-dimensional pulmonary view.3-5 In this context, the use of machine learning and deep learning based rapid diagnosis systems over CT images is very important and necessary.
+CT scanning is preferred over X-ray because of its versatility and 3-dimensional pulmonary view.
+4-6 In this context, the use of machine learning and deep learning based rapid diagnosis systems over CT images is very important and necessary.
 Deep learning is a specialized and advanced subtype of machine learning.
 Machine learning method requires hand-crafted extraction of necessary features.
 Therefore, with the use of deep learning based methods, feature extraction has become automatic thanks to algorithms that are more practical and faster.
-With the studies carried out, early diagnosis and rapid treatment solutions of COVID-19 disease have been further developed with deep learning-based methods, providing clinicians with a more objective interpretation.6 CT scans provide detailed visualization of the lungs and help radiologists diagnose COVID-19 in hospitals.
+With the studies carried out, early diagnosis and rapid treatment solutions of COVID-19 disease have been further developed with deep learning-based methods, providing clinicians with a more objective interpretation.
+CT scans provide detailed visualization of the lungs and help radiologists diagnose COVID-19 in hospitals.
 However, a CT scan of a person contains hundreds of slides and diagnosing COVID-19 using such images can lead to delays in hospitals.
-Deep learning methods can help radiologists to quickly and accurately diagnose COVID-19 infection from these scans.^{$\frac{1}{2}$}
+Deep learning methods can help radiologists to quickly and accurately diagnose COVID-19 infection from these scans.8